htn-dev/password-manager/README.md

 # password-manager

-Organize, encrypt and store your passwords along with your usernames in a text file
+A Python program to organize, encrypt and store your passwords along with your usernames in a text file